NeneWang/mastery-cli/Readme.md

 - [ ] Create Documentation guides
 - [ ] Pomodoro Timers
 - [ ] Daily reports
-  - [ ] Includes weather for tomorrow and raining chance
   - [ ] What you wrote for your journal the same day 1 year ago.
 1 month ago.
 1 Week ago + 1 Day ago.
   - [ ] Report the progress results of 1 year ago, 1 month ago + 1 week ago + 1 day ago.
 - [ ] Pull out excels and tell you about the daily tasks you didnt finish